Maxi-mize-369/Building_Agentic_Bots/README.md

 # Repo Description

-This project-based repo takes you on a hands-on journey into the world of agentic and AI-powered chatbots.
+This is a project oriented learning repo takes you on a hands-on journey into the world of agentic and AI-powered chatbots.
 You’ll start with the basics of AI and natural language processing, then gradually dive into modern frameworks like LangChain, LangGraph, and advanced Retrieval-Augmented Generation (RAG) systems.

 Instead of just learning theory, you’ll be building real, production-ready AI systems from the ground up.